martinkoster/actionfx/actionfx-testing/README.md

 The following code snippets demonstrate the usage of the JUnit 5 testing framework of ActionFX:

-### Using one Javactionfx-application thread through all test methods
+### Using one JavaFX application thread through all test methods

 In this scenario, one JavaFX thread is created that all test methods can use (but not run inside in), by using [@FxThreadForAllMonocleExtension](src/main/java/com/github/actionfx/testing/junit5/FxThreadForAllMonocleExtension.java):